Hesperian Health Guides

 STI screening, testing, and treatment programs belong everywhere

 When health centers provide STI testing and treatment as part of family planning services, pregnancy check-ups, and other health services, testing and treatment become more accessible to everyone.
 Everyone, especially young people, need accessible, affordable, and respectful services.
-Add services to school-based clinics or hold special events to offer testing and counseling at street fairs, bars, dance halls, or anywhere where people can reach people who do not regularly get health care.
+Add services to school-based clinics or hold special events to offer testing and counseling at street fairs, bars, dance halls, or anywhere else to reach people who do not regularly get health care.
 Wherever people already go is a good place to bring STI information and services.

 5 ways you can make people feel welcome